-Although the College does not specifically prescribe the high school units to be presented, the College prefers that the candidate presents at least the following:
+Although the College does not specifically prescribe the high school units to be presented, the College prefers that the candidate presents a minimum of 16 college-preparatory units, to include the following:

-- 1. four units in English
+- 1. Four units in English

-- 2. two units in a foreign language (ancient or modern)
+- 2. Two units in a foreign language (ancient or modern)

-- 3. two units in history
+- 3. Two units in history

-- 4. three units in mathematics
+- 4. Three units in mathematics

-- 5. two units in science.
+- 5. Two units in science